What Is A Ctm In Medicare?

 The MSP program applies in situations where a beneficiary has other insurance coverage that is primary to Medicare.
 For example, if a beneficiary is injured in a car accident and their car insurance is responsible for paying for their medical expenses, the MSP program ensures that Medicare is not billed for those services.

-Read More: Can Green Card Holders Get Medicare?
+Read More: Can You Drop Medicare?

 Overall, both the CTM and MSP programs are important components of Medicare’s Coordination of Benefits program.
 Together, they help to ensure that beneficiaries receive the care they need, while also keeping healthcare costs down.